 Elementary Grades K-5

-The elementary campus of St. Joseph School is home to students in kindergarten through fifth grade.
+The elementary campus of Saint Joseph Parish School is home to students in kindergarten through fifth grade.
 It is also the site of our three, four, and five-year-old preschool program.
 There are two classrooms at grade levels one through five and two full-day kindergarten classrooms.
 Each of our primary classrooms (kindergarten through third grade) has a teacher assistant.
-Grades four and five each have a teacher assistant assigned to their grade level.
 Students in the elementary building experience a full-range of curriculum specialists including those in music, art, physical education, Spanish, and technology as well as specialists in math, reading, learning disability and speech and language intervention.